ARM-software/astc-encoder/Docs/Building.md

 make install -j16
 ```

-## macOS using XCode
+## macOS using Xcode

-Builds for macOS and Linux are tested with CMake 3.17, and XCode 14.0 or
+Builds for macOS and Linux are tested with CMake 3.17, and Xcode 14.0 or
 newer.

 ### Configuring the build